-We live in the 21st century–each and every secretary works with computer on a daily basis.
-A great applicant for this job should have some knowledge of MS Office (or similar software they typically use in your country), including MS Outlook.
+We live in 21st century–each and every secretary works with computer.
+A good applicant for this job should have at least some knowledge of MS Office (or similar software they typically use in your country), including MS Outlook.

-I can work with both Word and Excel, and also with MS PowerPoint.
-Actually, I have been working with these programs on a daily basis for the past five years.
-In MS Excel, I can create charts and work with simple functions.
-In MS Word, I can do pretty much everything.
+I can work with both MS Word and MS Excel, and also with MS PowerPoint.
+Actually, I have been working with these programs for the past five years.
+In MS Excel I can create charts and work with simple functions.
+In MS Word I can do pretty much everything the program offers.

 Practical test in an interview